GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-2.md

 </details>

-Ask copilot to define a variable called `routeConfig` of type `Routes` and define two routes for the app.
+Ask copilot to complete the variable called `routeConfig` of type `Routes` by defining two routes for the app.
 Ask a follow up question to make sure `details` route uses `/:id`.
 Double check if the export of the `routes.ts` too.

 <details>
   <summary>Hint - Possible Solution</summary>